therealpaulhebert/brdsa.github.io/src/lib/posts/recipes/spaghetti-meat-sauce.md

 # Spaghetti and meat sauce

+Simple and effective, but uses a lot of pots.
+Consider mixing the sauce with the noodles beforehand if you have room.

+_Editor's note: thanks to Wren for helping improve the recipe proportions_

 ## Ingredients

-- 4x Prego 67oz.
+- 8x Prego 67oz.
-- 6lb spaghetti
+- 12-15 lb spaghetti
-- 8oz mushroom
+- 8-16 oz mushroom

 ## Steps

-- cook 4lb spaghetti in big pot (30min to boil, 10 to cook)
-- cook 2lb spaghetti in small pot (20min to boil, 10 to cook)
+- boil the spaghetti. it helps to use separate pots, and takes ~30 min to come to boil, then ~10 min to cook
-- brown the meat in a big pot for around 20min, then drain
+- brown the meat in a big pot for around 20min, then drain. feel free to throw in some brown sugar
-- add meat and sauce to pot, bring to boil, simmer
+- add meat and sauce to pot, bring to boil, add mushrooms if desired, simmer
-- add mushrooms or water as desired